 Interactions that don’t fall in either a) or b) tend to be far less rewarding, and I try to remove myself from them.

-Active listening is something I put into practice from a very young age and it wasn’t by choice.
-I’ve always had a stutter, but it was at its worst in my early days of childhood.
+Active listening is something I put into practice from a young age and it wasn’t by choice.

 I’m certainly not claiming to be perfect, but when I stop to listen to someone, I try to give them the respect they deserve.
 For me, speech was not a gift, but a skill I had to practice, so I’m especially mindful towards the speech of others.